CETONI-Software/sila_nemesys/Features.md

 observable: no

-### `RestoreDrivePositionCounter`
+### `EnablePumpDrive`
-Restore the internal hardware position counter value of the pump drive.
-In many drives the actual position value is counted by a quadrature decoder.
-This internal position counter value will get lost, as soon as the device is switched off.
-In order to restore this position counter value after power on, a client can query the internal position counter value ([`DrivePositionCounter`](#Properties-1)), store it persistently into a configuration file and restore it later by calling this function.
+Set the pump into enabled state.

 Parameters:
-- `DrivePositionCounter`: The drive position counter to restore.
+- none

 Response:
-- `Success`: A boolean value where `false` represents a failed initialisation and `true` represents a successful initialisation.
+- none

 observable: no

+### `DisablePumpDrive`
+Set the pump into disabled state.

+Parameters:
+- none

+Response:
+- none

+observable: no

 ## Properties
-- `DrivePositionCounter`: The value of the internal drive position counter.
+- `PumpDriveState`: The current state of the pump.
+This is either enabled or disabled.
+Only if the sate is enabled, the pump can dose fluids.
     * observable: yes
+- `FaultState`: Returns if the pump is in fault state.
+If the value is true (i.e. the pump is in fault state), it can be cleared by calling [`EnablePumpDrive`](#EnablePumpDrive).
+    * observable: yes

 ## Errors
 ### DefinedExecutionErrors
-- `InitialisationFailed`: The initialisation did not end properly.
+- `InitializationFailed`: The initialization did not end properly.

 ### UndefinedExecutionErrors
 - none

 # SyringeConfigurationController
 Syringe pump specific functions for configuration.